Simulation

 understand directly, or is not amenable to mathematical proof.

-for example, suppose you are trying to explain why
+For example, suppose you are trying to explain why

 there are more girls in India the boys.
 You propose a provocative